willmeyburgh/willmeyburgh.github.io/docs/index.md

 # Welcome to My Personal Website!

-Hi, I'm Annekin, a dedicated software engineer with a strong foundation in back-stack development and a love for machine learning and agentic AI.
-I have a passion for building scalable and efficient applications.
-My journey into the world of code began with a fascination for how technology can transform ideas into tangible solutions.
+Welcome!
+I'm Annekin, a software engineer with a solid foundation in back-end engineering, now channeling my passion into machine learning and agentic AI.
+My journey is about transforming ideas into tangible, intelligent solutions, focusing on building scalable and efficient applications for the future.

 ## What You'll Find Here